Lembck/CityGenerator/README.md

 # CityGenerator
-Creates a name of a city that doesn't exist but looks believable To see it run in action for yourself visit llamastampede.com/City
+Creates a name of a city that doesn't exist but looks believable To see it run in action for yourself visit [my website](https://llamastampede.com/City)

 # How it works: